ForBai/electron-template/README.md

 ```
 npm run unit
 ```
 Using [electron-mocha](https://github.com/jprichardson/electron-mocha) test runner with the [Chai](http://chaijs.com/api/assert/) assertion library.
-You can put your spec files wherever you want within the `src` directory, just name them with the `.spec.js` extension.
+You can put your spec files wherever you want within the `src/main` directory, just name them with the `.spec.js` extension.

 ## End to end